 Be/com/ing Academic is a one-day symposium, taking place on the 24th of May 2017, organised by doctoral students in the School of Education and Social Work at the University of Sussex.

-On this site, under ‘Symposium’, you can access the Call for Submissions, and the Programme for the event will also appear on this site once it becomes available.
+On this site, under ‘Symposium’, you can access details of the symposium, including the Call for Submissions (now closed), and the Programme for the event will also appear on this site once it becomes available.
+You can register for the symposium on Eventbrite, here.

 We welcome contributions, particularly from doctoral and early career researchers; if you’d like to write something, please email us at: email@example.com.